starfid/solo/readme.md

 ## Background
 - Desktop screen are now wider and fit for multiple column views.
-- Many codings are old and based on PHP 4, released on 2000s.
-The latest PHP version is 7.4.
+- Legacy codes are based on PHP 4, released in 2000s.
+The latest PHP version is 7.
 - Mysql prefix function is absolete in PHP 5.5 on 2013.
 PHP PDO is future proof and expandable.
 - We need darker theme for eyes health.
 - We need 1 app for variety of screen size and ratio.
 From mobile phone to portrait TV.
 - Modules should be easy to make with SQL query.
+- Compilcations UI are appreciated to provide useful pinned information

 ## Starfid SOLO specifications